emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/byte-mem.md

 letter/number key, a small text field appears allowing to edit the current value.
 When editing is finished, the user can press <kbd>ENTER</kbd> key to confirm it, or <kbd>ESC</kbd> key to discard the editing.

+### Finding repeated matches

+The Find dialog accepts either text or a byte sequence.
+After the first match, press <kbd>F3</kbd> to select the next match or <kbd>Shift</kbd>+<kbd>F3</kbd> to select the previous one.
+Search wraps at both ends of memory.
+The status text shows the current match number and total count, making repeated data easy to navigate without reopening the dialog.

 ## Memory settings

 Settings window can be opened by clicking on "settings" icon in the main GUI window: